zeoses/DaClass/Practices/1/Readme.md

 This project is a simple dictinary for Django class .

-In this code I use the X library for graphics work.
+In this code I use the Qt library for graphics work.
 One of the reasons for [this](https://dev.to/amigosmaker/python-gui-pyqt-vs-tkinter-5hdd) choice is written here.

 ## Useful Link
 * [Qt Doc](https://doc.qt.io/qtforpython/contents.html)